faizghifari/what-to-eat/README.md

-# What to Eat Microservices Project
+# What to Eat Project

 The "What to Eat" project is designed using a microservices architecture.
 Each service is developed and deployed independently, and can be implemented in any language.
 Services communicate via REST APIs and are containerized using Docker for easy deployment and scalability.